• Free shipping on all orders

 • One part hot water

+White vinegar has disinfectant properties and a strong smell.
+Dogs don’t like this smell, and it works well as a natural repellent.
 Mix equal parts white vinegar and hot water in a spray bottle.
-Spray the affected area, and let it dry for at least 30 minutes before you let your dog go near it.
-The vinegar should keep them from wanting to pee in that area again.
+Spray the affected area and let it dry for at least 30 minutes before you let your dog go near it.

-For a stronger vinegar scent, soak cotton balls in vinegar, and place them in a bowl in the room high enough that your dog can’t reach them.
+The vinegar should keep them from wanting to pee in the area again.
+For a stronger scent, soak the cotton balls in vinegar and place them in a bowl high enough that your dog can’t reach them.

 6. Apple Cider Vinegar